 Obtaining Weather Measurements

-Twice each day, weather balloons are launched at various locations around the world at about the same time.
-As the balloon rises through the atmosphere, a device attached to it called a radiosonde takes measurements of temperature, moisture temperature (dew point), pressure, wind speed and direction through each layer and transmits that information via radio back to a ground station.
+Twice each day, forecasters launch weather balloons from thousands of locations around the globe.
+As the balloon rises through the atmosphere, it collects a wealth of information.
+A device called a radiosonde measures temperature, moisture temperature (dew point), pressure, wind speed and direction through each layer.
+It then transmits that information via radio back to a ground station.

-In addition to information collected from weather balloons, forecasters also receive data on temperature, moisture and pressure from commercial air traffic.
+In addition to information collected from weather balloons, forecasters also receive such data from commercial air traffic.

 Outputting Numerical Models